RACHMANINOFF. CELLO SONATA FOR PIANO SOLO

 Asiya’s initial desire to make this transcription grew from a real passion for this piece and a dream to make it available for a solo piano performance.
 In a blog post immediately before the premiere, Asiya discusses in more detail her reasons for creating the transcription.
 She then reveals her thoughts, after the performance, on the mental impact of performing a piece that she is so familiar with in a completely new musical context.

 Over her career, the Cello sonata has become one of Asiya’s favorite chamber pieces to perform.
 However, she became frustrated with the lack of opportunities to play it and with specific acoustic issues about this piece.
-Her transcription is a remedy to this circumstance, a loving tribute to one of her favorite composers, a contribution to the solo piano repertoire and the first transcription of this Sonata in its entirety that have been ever made.
+Her transcription, hailed as "a miraculous achievement" by New York Classical Review, is a remedy to this circumstance, a loving tribute to one of her favorite composers, a contribution to the solo piano repertoire and the first transcription of this Sonata in its entirety that have been ever made.